Life As an Animal Caretaker

 Types of Animal Caretaker Jobs

-In 2016, there was an estimated number of 241,500 jobs in the United States for Animal Caretaker.
+There were about 241,500 jobs for Animal Caretaker in 2016 (in the United States).
 New jobs are being produced at a rate of 24.2% which is above the national average.
 The Bureau of Labor Statistics predicts 58,500 new jobs for Animal Caretaker by 2026.
-Due to new job openings and attrition, there will be an average of 46,200 job openings in this field each year.
+There will be an estimated 46,200 positions for Animal Caretaker per year.

 The states with the most job growth for Animal Caretaker are Utah, Nevada, and Florida.
 Watch out if you plan on working in Maryland, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.